ansonwolfe/hartl_tutorial/README.markdown

-Following Michael Hartl's Rails Tutorial book - from chapter 3 onwards
+Following Michael Hartl's Rails Tutorial book - from chapter 3 onwards.
+This is located in the Hartl folder.